jamiebrynes7/spatialos-sdk-rs/README.md

 ## Setup

 1. Clone this repository.
-2. Run `cargo run --bin download_sdk -- -d dependencies -s 13.6.0` to download the C API dependencies.
+2. Install cargo-spatial: `cargo install --path ./cargo-spatial`
 3. Set the `SPATIAL_LIB_DIR` environment variable to the location of the dependencies: `export SPATIAL_LIB_DIR=$(pwd)/dependencies`.
+4. Run `cargo spatial download sdk` to download the C API dependencies.
-4. Run `cargo build`
+5. Run `cargo build`

 If these steps complete successfully, the `spatialos-sdk` crate has been built and linked successfully and can be used in user code.